How to Store Microgreens to Maximize Shelf Life

 Lettuce and baby greens will form brown spots if exposed to ethylene.

-There are bags that will absorb ethylene and keep all of your produce fresher for longer in your refrigerator.
+Some bags will absorb ethylene and keep all your produce fresher for longer in your refrigerator.

 With the cost of food, these bags will save you money in the long run, especially since they are reusable.